apache/manifoldcf/connectors/sharepoint/wsdls/README.txt

 disco /out:<output_directory> "http://<server_name>/_vti_bin/Lists.asmx"
 disco /out:<output_directory> "http://<server_name>/_vti_bin/versions.asmx"

-The Permissions.wsdl file should be placed in TWO places: under products/connectors/sharepoint, and also under products/connectors/sharepoint/webservice/Web References/SPPermissionsService.
-All other wsdls should go just in products/connectors/sharepoint.
-The Permissions.disco file also needs to be placed in products/connectors/sharepoint/webservice/Web References/SPPermissionsService.
+The Permissions.wsdl file should be placed in TWO places: under this directory, and also under connectors/sharepoint/webservice/Web References/SPPermissionsService.
+All other wsdls should go just in this directory.
+The Permissions.disco file also needs to be placed in connectors/sharepoint/webservice/Web References/SPPermissionsService.